rahmanMunna/E-commerce-Fullstack-3-Tier/README.md

-# A full-stack E-commerce Web Application built using React for the frontend and ASP.NET Web API for the backend.
-The project follows 3-tier architecture, adheres to SOLID principles, and implements custom token-based authentication with role-based authorization.It also includes AutoMapper, Middleware, and Axios Interceptors for cleaner, more secure, and maintainable code.
+# This project follows a 3-tier architecture and adheres to SOLID principles to ensure scalability, maintainability, and clean code structure.
+It features a custom token-based authentication system with role-based authorization, along with protected routes in React and Context API for secure state management.
+Additionally, it incorporates AutoMapper, Middleware, and Axios Interceptors to enable efficient data handling, enhance security,

 ## Technologies Used
 ### Frontend